Nella1a/next-js-ecommerce-store/README.md

 **_Please note this project is in active development and subject to change and ongoing improvement._**

-# Ecommerce Store For Plants Mock-Up
+# E-commerce Store for Plants (Mock-Up)

-## Description
+SheLovesPlants is a full-stack e-commerce mock application built with **Next.js**, simulating a modern online plant shop with product listings, user accounts, and a cart system.
+Product and customer data are stored in a **PostgreSQL** database, with data access and modeling handled through **Prisma**, a type-safe ORM that streamlines queries and database migrations.
+User authentication — including registration and login — is implemented using **Firebase Authentication,** offering a secure and scalable solution for managing users.

 ## Features

-- Products overview and product page
+- Product overview and detailed product pages
-- Shopping cart
+- Shopping cart functionality
-- Update or delete products in the shopping cart
+- Add, update, or remove products from the cart
 - Checkout process
-- User account
+- User account management
 - User authentication (registration and login)

 ## Setup